 How to transfer contacts, SMS, photos and videos to Android

 Considering that a number of users using Android phone is still growing, more and more people find themselves in need of backup or synchronize contacts with other devices.
-For these purposes there is a simple solution PhoneCopy.com, which we've prepared this tutorial for.
+For these purposes there is easy tutorial with images on how to sync contacts, messages, photos and videos to cell phone or tablet with Android OS.
 Alternatively you can visit our video guide on our YouTube channel.